Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Generalities

-We warn the reader that, even if $X$ is smooth and proper, the functor $\Def'_{Z/X}$ does not have a hull in general.
-The reason is that if $H$ is a hull for $\Def_Z$ and $\{\ast\} \to \Def_Z$ is the morphism that maps $S$ to the trivial deformation, then $H' := \{\ast\} \times_{\Def_Z} H \to H$ is a monomorphism of functors of Artin rings but $H'$ may not be prorepesentable.
-If $H'$ is prorepresentable, we say that $H$ is a \emph{good} hull for $\Def_Z$.
-Note that if $\Def_Z$ is prorepresentable, then it admits a good hull.
+The situation for $\Def'_{Z/X}$ is more subtle.
+Using Schlessinger's criteria \cite{Schlessinger}, one can prove that $\Def'_{Z/X}$ is prorepresentable if and only if it has a hull.
+But even if $X$ is smooth and proper, the functor $\Def'_{Z/X}$ is not prorepresentable in general.
+In geometric terms, this means that for a deformation of $Z$ in $X$ over an Artinian local $K$-scheme $S$, the locus over which the deformation of $Z$ is trivial once we forget about its embedding into $X_S$ need not be a scheme.
+Such a phenomenon can only occur if the deformation theory of $Z$ itself is pathological: If $H$ is a hull for $\Def_Z$ and $\{\ast\} \to \Def_Z$ is the morphism that maps $S$ to the trivial deformation, then the base change $H' := \{\ast\} \times_{\Def_Z} H \to H$ is a monomorphism of functors of Artin rings but $H'$ may not be prorepresentable.
+If $H'$ is prorepresentable, that is, if the locus in $H$, over which the deformation of $Z$ is \underline{t}rivial, is \underline{r}epresentable, we say that $H$ is a \emph{TR-hull} for $\Def_Z$.
+Note that if $\Def_Z$ is prorepresentable, then it admits a TR-hull.

 \begin{Lemma} Let $Z \subseteq X$ be a closed subscheme of a proper scheme $X$.
-If $\Def_Z$ admits a good hull, then $\Def_{Z/X}'$ is prorepresentable. \end{Lemma}
+If $\Def_Z$ admits a TR-hull, then $\Def_{Z/X}'$ is prorepresentable. \end{Lemma}